-As of June 30, 2007, in addition to outstanding options to acquire 7,656,300 shares of common stock issued pursuant to our 1999 Plan, we have issued options to purchase 284,902 shares of our common stock in connection with two debt financing rounds in 2001 and 2003 of which 199,432 remain outstanding.
-These options have ten-year terms with exercise prices of \$1.63 and \$6.00 per share, respectively.
-Total options outstanding as of June 30, 2007 have an average exercise price of \$1.44 per share.
-We have also issued warrants to purchase 65,000 shares of our common stock at a price of \$6.00 per share to Bank of America and to S.C.O.U.T., a consulting and investment company in which Dr. Lawrence W. Greer, one of our directors, is a principal, and warrants to purchase 3,958 shares of our common stock at a price of \$9.00 per share to Bank of America.
+As of sign addition to outstanding options to acquire stock in connection with two debt financing rounds in 2001 and 2003.
+These options have ten-year terms with exercise prices of \$ and \$ per share, respectively.
+Total options outstanding as of have an average exercise price of \$ per share.
+We have also issued warrants to purchase 32,500 shares of our common stock at a price of \$12.00 per share to Bank of America and to S.C.O.U.T., a consulting and investment company in which Dr. Lawrence W. Greer, one of our directors, is a principal, and warrants to purchase 1,979 shares of our common stock at a price of \$18.00 per share to Bank of America.